-This unit, in particular, has a balcony, full bath, a full kitchen with an island, a coat closet, a walk-in closet, laundry, and extra space for storage or other uses.
+This unit, in particular, has a balcony, sleeping area, full bath, a full kitchen with an island, a coat closet, a walk-in closet, laundry, and extra space for storage or other uses.
 It is a rare find for a studio apartment, and the options are seemingly endless, within some constraints.
-We came up with three different layouts that could work fantastically for any tenant, and they all include a full bed and a sofa—no futon here!
+We came up with three different layouts that could work fantastically for any tenant, and they all include a full bed and a sofa—no futon or murphy bed here!

 Our first design includes putting the queen-sized bed in the corner of the main room, allowing it to be out of the way and still fully functional.
 With a dresser at the foot of the bed, it can be easily accessible without taking up too much room.
 The full kitchen island is perfect for gathering around and food prep.

 The way we placed the bed means there is room for a small two-person dining area as well.
 No need to eat at the counter!
 With the couch placed in the center of the main room, you can have your own little living room, with the bed behind, so it’s not distracting, and seemingly you can’t tell that you are centered in the middle.

 In the next layout, we have made the bedroom and living room more of a synchronized space where you could watch TV from the couch or your bed — up to you!
 We’ve put tall stools at the kitchen island in place of a dining table, which freed up room for an armoire to use for extra storage underneath.
 It also allows more room for the couch and bed to share the same space.